MIYAGI SANT JUAN BAUTISTA MUSEUM

 VR Tour of the Reconstructed Sant Juan Bautista Ship

-With VR, you can freely explore the restored galleon, the SANT JUAN BAUTISTA.
+With VR, you can freely explore the reconstructed Sant Juan Bautista.

 Reconstructed Sant Juan Bautista Ship Parts